munificent/craftinginterpreters/book/functions.md

 ^code call

 It doesn't quite line up with the grammar rules.
-I moved a few things around to keep the code cleaner -- one of the luxuries we have with a hand-written parser.
+I moved a few things around to make the code cleaner -- one of the luxuries we have with a hand-written parser.
 But it's roughly similar to how we parse infix operators.
 First, it parses a primary expression, the "left operand" to the call.
-Then, each time it sees a `(`, it calls `finishCall()` to parse the call expression.
-The result of that becomes the new `expr` and it loops to see if the result of that is itself called.
+Then, each time it sees a `(`, it calls `finishCall()` to parse the call expression with that expression as the callee.
+The returned expression becomes the new `expr` and it loops to see if the result is itself called.

-The `while (true)` and the explicit `break` is a little funny looking.
+I know the `while (true)` and the explicit `break` is funny looking.
 It would be simpler as `while (match(LEFT_PAREN))`.
 I wrote it this way because later we'll add some more code before that `else` when we add support for properties on objects.

-The code to handle the argument list is in this helper:
+The code to parse the argument list is in this helper:

 ^code finish-call

 This is more or less the `arguments` grammar rule translated to code, except that it also handles the zero-argument case.
 It does that first, by seeing if the next token is `)`.
-(We've already consumed the `(` when we call `finishCall()`.)
 If it is, it doesn't try to parse any arguments.

 Otherwise, it parses an expression, then looks for a comma indicating that there is another argument after that.
-It keeps doing that as long as it finds commas.
-When it no longer finds a comma, then the argument list must be done and it consumes the expected closing parenthesis.
-Finally, it wraps the callee and its arguments up into a call expression.
+It keeps doing that as long as it finds commas after each expression.
+When it doesn't find a comma, then the argument list must be done and it consumes the expected closing parenthesis.
+Finally, it wraps the callee and those arguments up into a call expression.

+### Maximum argument counts

 Right now, the loop where we parse arguments has no bound.
 If you want to call a function and pass a million arguments to it, the parser would have no problem with it.
 Do we want to limit that?

 Other languages have different approaches.
 The C standard says a comforming implementation has to support *at least* 127 arguments to a function, but doesn't say there's any upper limit.
-The Java specification says a method can accept no more than <span name="254">255</span>
+The Java specification says a method can accept no *more* than <span name="254">255</span> arguments.
-arguments.

 <aside name="254">